joepowers16/breadcrumbs/README.md

 ggplot(mtcars, aes(x = wt, y = mpg)) +
     geom_point() +
     labs(title = wrap("The wrap function frees me up to write long and informative titles on my plots without having to troubleshoot the placement of linebreaks.
-This is useful since I often forget what I once found useful about a plot.", 80))
+This is useful since I often forget what I once found useful about a plot.", 80)) + theme_minimal()
 ```

 ![](README_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->